DUTIES AND RESPONSIBILITIES

 - Bachelor’s degree in Animal Science, Business Administration, Communications, Public Relations, or a related field.

-- One (1) year in a supervisory role.
+- Two (2) years in a supervisory role.

 *Any equivalent combination of related education and/or experience may be considered for the above requirements.